 We have received Rare Pediatric Disease designation from the FDA for LX2006 for the treatment of FA and LX1004 for the treatment of CLN2 disease and we may seek Rare Pediatric Disease designation for future product candidates.
 The FDA defines "rare pediatric disease" as a (i) serious or life-threatening disease in which the serious or life-threatening manifestations primarily affect individuals aged from birth to 18 years, including age groups often called neonates, infants, children, and adolescents; and (ii) a rare disease or condition within the meaning of the Orphan Drug Act.
-Designation of a product candidate as a product for a rare pediatric disease does not guarantee that a marketing application for such product candidate will meet the eligibility criteria for a rare pediatric disease priority review voucher at the time the application is approved.
-Under the U.S. Federal Food, Drug, and Cosmetic Act, or FDCA, we will need to request a rare pediatric disease priority review voucher in our original marketing application for our product candidates for which we have received Rare Pediatric Disease designation.
-The FDA may determine that a marketing application for any such product candidates, if approved, does not meet the eligibility criteria for a priority review oucher, including for the following reasons:
+Designation of a product candidate as a product for a rare pediatric disease does not guarantee that a marketing application for such product candidate will meet the eligibility criteria for a rare pediatric disease priority review voucher in our original marketing application for our product candidates for which we have received Rare Pediatric Disease designation.
+The FDA may determine that a marketing application for any such product candidates, if approved, does not meet the eligibility criteria for a priority review voucher, including for the following reasons:

-- the rare pediatric disease that received such designation no longer meets the definition of a "rare pediatric disease"; - the marketing application contains an active ingredient (including any ester or salt of the active ingredient) that has been previously approved in a marketing application; - the marketing application is not deemed eligible for priority review;

-- the marketing application does not rely on clinical data derived from studies examining a pediatric population and dosages of the product intended for that population (that is, if the marketing application does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); or - the marketing application is approved for a different adult indication than the rare pediatric disease for which our product candidates are designated.
+- the rare pediatric disease that received such designation no longer meets the definition of a "rare pediatric disease"; - the marketing application contains an active ingredient (including any ester or salt of the active ingredient) that has been previously approved in a marketing application - the marketing application is not deemed eligible for priority review - the marketing application does not rely on clinical data derived from studies examining a pediatric population and dosages of the product intended for that population (that is, if the marketing application does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); or - the marketing application is approved for a different adult indication than the rare pediatric disease for which our product candidates are designated.

-Under the current statutory sunset provisions, after September 30, 2024, the FDA may only award a priority review voucher for an approved rare pediatric disease product application if the sponsor has Rare Pediatric Disease designation for the drug or biologic that is the subject of such application, and that designation was granted by September 30, 2024.
+Under the current statutory sunset provisions, after September 30, 2024, the FDA may only award a priority review voucher, or PRV, for an approved rare pediatric disease product application if the sponsor has Rare Pediatric Disease designation for the drug or biologic that is the subject of such application, and that designation was granted by September 30, 2024.
 After September 30, 2026, the FDA may not award any rare pediatric disease priority review vouchers.
 However, it is possible the authority for FDA to award rare pediatric disease priority review vouchers will be further extended by Congress.
 As such, if we do not obtain approval of a marketing application for LX2006 in patients with FA on or before September 30, 2026, and if the priority review voucher program is not extended by Congressional action, we may not receive a priority review voucher.